The 2014 Solar Energy Cook-off will be held at the Florida Solar Energy Center,

 The Solar Energy Cook-off is a solar cooker competition sponsored by Bright House Networks for students in grades 4 - 12.
 Students working in teams of two to six students, design and build solar cookers that are demonstrated at the EnergyWhiz Olympics in early May, at the Florida Solar Energy Center (FSEC) in Cocoa.

 At the Solar Energy Cook-off, teams demonstrate the performance of their solar cookers by creating an original dish of food for the competition.
 Three awards are given in each division for the Best Oven Design and Top Solar Chefs.
-Each school may send up to three teams.
+Each school may send up to two teams.

 The Solar Cook-off is open to all Florida students in grades 4-12.
 Teams are to be made up of two to six students with at least one teacher/mentor.
 To pre-register, fill out the online registration form.

 Solar cooking is the simplest, safest, most convenient way to cook food without consuming fuels or heating up the kitchen.
 For millions of people around the world who cook over fires fueled by wood or dung, solar cooking is more than a choice—it is a blessing.
 For those who lack access to safe drinking water, solar water pasteurization using a solar cooker is a life-saving skill.

 The Solar Energy Cook-off challenges students to use scientific know-how, creative thinking, teamwork and experimentation to design and build solar cookers.
 A design and cooking event, it is an excellent opportunity to combine the teaching of many scientific and social principles in an atmosphere of fun and excitement.

 To see past winners, visit the Winners' Circle listed below.

 Recipe books can be viewed and printed using the links below.